-I explore material and energetic entanglements between human and more-than-human worlds.
-Drawing on a diverse range of processes from the pre-industrial to the bio-technological, I weave together ancient and contemporary knowledge systems through playful experimentation.
-Working across sculpture and installation, my works posit speculative futures grounded in an ethics of ecological care, embodied curiosity and multi-species kinship.
+I explore material and energetic entanglements between the human and more-than-human worlds.
+Drawing on a diverse range of processes from the pre-industrial to the bio-technological, I weave together ancient and contemporary knowledge systems through playful material experimentation.
+Working across sculpture and installation, my works speculate on futures grounded in an ethics of ecological care, embodied curiosity and multi-species kinship.

 Materials are never inert.
 They are dynamic, agentic collaborators that carry their own proclivities, temporalities, ecologies, and embedded histories.